-Schools are to receive £150 million per annum for academic years 2013 – 2017 to improve provision of physical education (PE) and sport in primary schools.
-This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary schools and this funding can only be spent on provision of PE and sport in schools.
+Our school will receive £16,890 from 2017 – 2018 to improve provision of physical education (PE) and sport.
+This funding – provided jointly by the Department for Education and Education Funding Agency– can only be spent on provision of PE and sport.

 - develop or add to the PE and sport activities that your school already offers

 - make improvements now that will benefit pupils joining the school in future years

 Schools are expected to publish the Grant allocations for Sport and PE premiums and details of how the Grant is to be spent.

 For more information directly from the DfE as to how schools use the grant, please visit www.gov.uk/guidance/pe-and-sport-premium-for-primary-schools